mcdemarco/the-new-kitchen-cookbook/pie/redBean.md

 A popular approach to bean pies is to add egg yolks to the recipe and meringue the top (partway through baking) with the whites.

 Try a double crust with anko, since it's already cooked down a bit.
-Or add 1/2 c. milk to the anko filling to get more custardy.
+Or add 1/2 c. milk to the anko filling to go more custardy.